 That’s what the Vanguard Information Technology ETF (VGT) has to offer.

-VGT’s portfolio is composed of roughly 320 different technology stocks, ranging from the big names you know and love like Microsoft (MSFT) and Nvidia (NVDA) to smaller software developers, chipmakers, and other growth-oriented technology firms.
+VGT’s portfolio is composed of roughly 320 different technology stocks, ranging from the big names you know like Apple and Microsoft, to smaller software developers, chipmakers, and other growth-oriented technology firms.

-Tech had a heck of a year in 2023 and 2024 (and appears set to carry the momentum in 2025 as well), but keep in mind the sector doesn’t always come out on top.
+Tech had a heck of a year in 2023 and 2024 (and appears set to carry the momentum in 2025 as well), and VGT was among the best Vanguard ETFs as a result.
+But keep in mind the sector doesn’t always come out on top.
 In 2022, even the biggest and most established names in Silicon Valley faced serious headwinds.

 Want to learn more about VGT?
 Check out the Vanguard provider site.